 Additionally, it can be dangerous to your baby’s skin.
-Remember: your little one’s skin isn’t fully developed, so it can’t process chemicals the way yours can.
+Remember: your little one’s skin isn’t fully developed, so it can’t process certain ingredients the way yours can.
 It’s also important to realize that skin is an organ and acts like a sponge, so whatever you put on your skin can get in your skin.

-The good news is that mineral-based sunscreens are safe and effective for protecting your baby’s skin and your family’s.
+The good news is that mineral-based spray sunscreens are safe and effective for protecting your baby’s skin and your family’s.